 The FTE tax rate usually refers to the average amount of payroll taxes paid per full-time equivalent employee, not a government-defined rate.
 It helps employers understand:

 Payroll taxes tied to FTE calculations include federal and state contributions, such as income tax withholdings.
-By analyzing these costs per full-time employee, businesses can better plan their budgets and optimize staffing decisions.
+By calculating with the FTE calculator, the costs per full-time employee, businesses can better plan their budgets and optimize staffing decisions.

 Why the FTE Tax Rate Is Important?